Simone Iacoponi

-Simone Iacoponi (born 30 April 1987) is an Italian professional footballer who plays as a right back for Serie D club Roma City.
+Simone Iacoponi (born 30 April 1987) is an Italian professional footballer who plays as a right back for Serie D club Aglianese.

 Career

 Iacoponi made his professional debut for Empoli on 20 May 2007 in a 3–3 draw with Reggina.

 On 11 February 2022, Iacoponi signed with Teramo until 30 June 2024.

 On 17 December 2022, after having been without a contract since July following Teramo's exclusion from Italian football, Iacoponi signed for Serie D club Roma City.